larsjuvik/bank-system/docs/SECURITY.md

 # Security :closed_lock_with_key:

+## Disclaimer

+**This project is only a demo and is not intended for production use**.

+It may contain security vulnerabilities and should not be deployed in any sensitive or production environments.

+## Security concerns

 Below follows some points that are relevant when considering this applications' security:

 * For demo purposes, any new account have the option to be created with admin privileges